ganesanobc/GreenBowl-old/README.md

     ~~- if they rescan the QR code~~
 6. ~~Customers should be able to browse their orders created (and closed) in the last 48 hours~~

+### Phase 4: Enhancing Look and Feel for Customers' Order Page
+1. ~~Install ActiveStorage to facilitate image storage~~
+2. ~~Add photos to Products~~
+3. ~~Order Items should show product photos~~
+4. Resize images for different pages
+  - currently the error report is: gm mogrify: Unrecognized option (-resize-to-fit)
+5. Group the menu into categories
+6. Style the current order page
+7. Style the "all orders" page

 ### Phase 4: Security and Integration Testing
 1. Customise the user models to match schema.
 2. Add authentications and roles to Restaurant and Kitchen controllers